 In addition to staying sober and paying attention, you can help reduce your crash risks by:

 - Allowing extra space between your vehicle and the one in front of you

 If you are traveling on the busiest days, the 24th – 28th, be sure to allow for extra time to get to your destination.
 Taking time, remaining calm, and being generally courteous can will help keep you and everyone you share the road with safer.

 Call Our Office if You Need Help

 If you are injured during your Thanksgiving travels, Kelleher Law is here to help.
 Give us a call at 833-546-3675 to schedule a free consultation and learn more.
-We maintain offices in Ft.
-Myers and Naples.
+We maintain offices in Naples, Fort Myers, and Atlanta, GA.
 We serve all surrounding areas of Florida.